 As of October 1, 2020, there is a VAT exemption for imports of goods in small consignment of a value of up to £15 into the UK.

-eBay will start to collect and remit VAT for UK imports on all consignments with a value of up to £135.
-In cases where the seller is a non-UK business and the goods are already in the UK, eBay will collect and remit VAT for goods sold to consumers within the UK, regardless of their value.
+eBay collects and remits UK VAT on all imported consignments with a value of up to £135.
+In cases where the seller is a non-UK business and the goods are already in the UK, eBay collects and remits VAT for goods sold to consumers within the UK, regardless of their value.

-Starting March 1, 2021, eBay will make it mandatory to add the VAT rate on all UK and EU sites when listing items.
+Starting March 1, 2021, eBay has made it mandatory to add the VAT rate on all UK and EU sites when listing items.

 VAT rate in Norway: 25%.